-- When a file is imported into AODocs, the ownership is automatically transferred to this account.
-In the following example the storage account is named “AODocs Owner”.
+When a file is imported into AODocs, the ownership is automatically transferred to this account.
+In the following example the storage account is named AODocs Owner.

-- When a file is created in a folder managed by AODocs, the file is created with the creator account as its owner, and then it is automatically transferred to the AODocs storage account.
+When a file is created in a folder managed by AODocs, the file is initially created with the creator account as its owner, and then it is automatically transferred to the AODocs storage account.

 AODocs super administrators can configure multiple AODocs storage accounts.

-- to separate access permissions and avoid a single account having access to all files managed by AODocs.
+- To separate access permissions and avoid a single account having access to all files managed by AODocs.

-- to avoid performance bottlenecks when a large number of files are managed by AODocs.
-We typically recommend to not exceed 50,000 files per storage account.
+- To avoid performance bottlenecks when a large number of files are managed by AODocs.
+We typically recommend not to exceed 50,000 files per storage account.